MLOps-Community-NYC/getting-started-kubeflow-event/issues/unit-tests.md

 * `update_job`
 * `delete_job`

-**This is your chance to contribute a test for one of these functions.**
+**This is your groups chance to contribute a test for one of these functions.**

 Head over to the [contribution spreadsheet](https://docs.google.com/spreadsheets/d/1sYgp_oqdnchSPRbc7lIsoM71J4dvCq66pIDwpeRkyL8) to claim one of the functions to create a test for.